 But plagiarism isn’t restricted to copying content because some marketing firms also recycle published data if it has done well in the past.
 So, to avoid fines and feature higher up the Google search rankings, content marketers need to find new ways to deliver the information.

 To achieve success in content marketing, you must have a plan and strategy and know your limits.
 That’s why you need to distribute the work equally among the different teams so that the business meets its goals systematically.

-This is better than tackling various issues at once, thereby preventing chaos and leading to better resource management.
-Meaning, for efficiency, you need to prioritise marketing elements that require immediate attention compared to other tasks.
+This is better than tackling various issues at once, preventing chaos and leading to better resource management.
+For efficiency, you need to prioritise marketing elements that require immediate attention compared to other tasks.